Tal Smith

 Talbot Merton Smith (born September 27, 1933) is an American former professional baseball executive who has served in high baseball operations positions—including general manager and club president—as well as the founder of a firm that advises Major League Baseball teams on salary arbitration cases.

-A veteran of 54 years in baseball, he most recently served as president of baseball operations for the Houston Astros from November 22, 1994, through November 27, 2011—completing his 35th season with the Astros over three separate terms; he received a lifetime achievement award in 2005.
+A veteran of 54 years in baseball, he most recently served as president of baseball operations for the Houston Astros from November 22, 1994, through November 27, 2011—completing his 35th season with the Astros over three separate terms; in 2005, he received Baseball Americas Lifetime Achievement Award.
 He is the father of baseball executive Randy Smith.

 Early life and baseball career

 Tal Smith was born in Framingham, Massachusetts in 1933.
 He attended Culver Military Academy and Duke University.
 Upon graduating from Duke, he served as an officer in the United States Air Force for two years before briefly working as a sportswriter.
 He began his career in professional baseball in 1958 with the Cincinnati Reds as a protégé of general manager Gabe Paul.
 He moved from Cincinnati to Houston in November 1960 when Paul was named the general manager of the National League's newest franchise: the Colt .45s (renamed Astros in 1965).
 While Paul stayed only a few months in Texas before resigning to work as the front-office boss of the Cleveland Indians, Smith remained with Houston as the team's farm system director.

 In April 1963, Smith became assistant to the president of the Houston Sports Association, acting as the primary liaison for its president Judge Roy Hofheinz during the construction of the Astrodome.
 The Astrodome changed the face of stadiums and the city of Houston.
 It was the world's first-ever indoor, air-conditioned stadium, and was nicknamed "the Eighth Wonder of the World."
 When natural grass failed to thrive under the Astrodome's roof, Smith was responsible for finding an alternative playing surface.
 This led to the installation of Astroturf, a synthetic turf that became widely used in stadiums throughout the country.

 Following the completion of the Astrodome, Smith was promoted to vice president and director of player personnel after the 1965 season.
 In the late 1960s, he helped pioneer the implementation of computerized scouting reports and other player data.

 When Gabe Paul surfaced as a member of George Steinbrenner's ownership syndicate, which purchased the New York Yankees early in 1973, he hired Smith away from the Astros as executive vice president and head of the Yankees' baseball operations department.
 Smith spent 2 1/2 seasons as a key part of the management team that built the Yankees back into a league power.
 But when the chance came to become the general manager of the Astros on August 7, 1975, Smith accepted it.